-May 2018 — The family of a 6 year-old boy with Hemolytic Uremic Syndrome (HUS) has filed a lawsuit against Papa Murphy’s pizza restaurant.
+In May 2018, the family of a 6 year-old boy with Hemolytic Uremic Syndrome (HUS) has filed a lawsuit against Papa Murphy’s pizza restaurant.
 The boy was hospitalized for 16 days with kidney failure due to HUS after eating romaine lettuce in a salad from Papa Murphy’s.
 Click here to read more.

 As of June 28, at least 210 people have been infected with E. coli in 36 states since March, including 96 people who were hospitalized and 5 people who died.
 At least 27 people developed a type of kidney failure called Hemolytic Uremic Syndrome (HUS).

 Panera Salads Linked to E. Coli Outbreak

 The E. coli outbreak was linked to romaine lettuce in salad after a group of 6 people in New Jersey fell ill after eating at Panera Bread.
 The lettuce was also distributed to grocery stores, jails, and other restaurants.